 Business Intelligence Software Solutions

 This current period of human history is known as the digital age, and for good reason.
-Digital information is becoming ever-more prevalent, and as technology expands to fill larger roles in the lives of individuals and organizations, the amount of raw, available data is expanding exponentially.
+Digital information is becoming ever-more prevalent, and as technology expands to fill larger roles in the lives of individuals and organisations, the amount of raw, available data is expanding exponentially.

 In fact, about 90% of all data in the world has been created within the last two years.
 At the same time, reports suggest that about 2.5 exabytes of digital data (which is equal to 2.5 billion gigabytes), was generated on a daily basis in 2012.
 And with new data sources being created and discovered every day, there can be little doubt that those numbers are continuing to grow.